Yusreen/Effects-of-Covid-19-in-Europe/README.md

 Create a Pipeline: <br>
 Execute Copy activity when the file becomes available<br>
 Check metadata counts before loading the data using the IF Condition <br>
-Finally Load Data into our destination <br>
+Load Data into our destination <br>
 ScheduleTrigger <br>